 Some of the biggest polluting countries per capita are the third world because they simply don't have the technology and they're not being allowed it because technology is said to pollute.

-Uh their lives are being kept in the dungeon by environmentalist wackos who want us to return to as close to that kind of primitive lifestyle as as possible.
+Their lives are being kept in the dungeon by environmentalist wackos who want us to return to as close to that kind of primitive lifestyle as possible.

-But no, I'm uh I will I will deny from from now to the rest of my life that I'm for pollution in some cases.
+But no, I will deny from now to the rest of my life that I'm for pollution in some cases.

 Can't wait for tomorrow, folks.